 Which U.S. athletes will likely be competing?

 Simone Biles.
 Katie Ledecky.
 Sydney McLaughlin.
 Serena Williams.
-There’s still a lot up in the air about who will end up competing at the 2020 Summer Olympics.
-Some Olympic trials don’t take place until late in 2020; for track and field and swimming, for instance, trials to determine who will end up as an Olympian aren’t until June 2020, just a month before the Olympics themselves.
+There’s still a lot up in the air about who will end up competing at the 2020 Summer Olympics — especially now that the Games have been postponed to an unspecified date, putting many athletes’ plans up in the air.
+Plus, many Olympic trials don’t take place until late in 2020; for track and field and swimming, for instance, trials to determine who will end up as an Olympian aren’t until June 2020, just a month before the initially scheduled Olympics themselves.
+Now, it’s unclear which sports will move their trials and when those will happen as the timing of the Games remains unknown.

 Other sports, like many of the team events and the marathon, choose their qualified athletes based on performance in international competitions over the course of 2019 and early 2020.
 NBC’s Olympics-dedicated Twitter account is a good place to keep track of preliminary and qualifying events.